Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-uwp.md

 The ``ComposeAndSendMailAsync`` method takes three string values -- ``subject``, ``bodyContent``, and ``recipients`` -- that are passed to it by the MainPage.xaml.cs file.
 The ``subject`` and ``bodyContent`` strings are stored, along with all other UI strings, in the Resources.resw file.
 The ``recipients`` string comes from the address box in the app's interface.

-Since the user can potentially pass more than one address, the first task is to split it into a list of JSON-formatted recipients that can then be passed in the POST body of the request:
+Since the user can potentially pass more than one address, the first task is to split the ``recipients`` string into a set of EmailAddress objects that can then be passed in the POST body of the request:

             // Prepare the recipient list
             string[] splitter = { ";" };